Innsbruck Nature Film Festival: Film competition

 The competition receives numerous film submissions from various countries annually, with entries from over 107 nations in recent years.
 An international jury selects winners in several categories.
-This jury regularly consists of esteemed person from the film industry and the environmental sector, such as Mariette Rissenbeek, former managing director of the Berlin International Film Festival; Christian Berger, director and Oscar-nominated cinematographer; Oliver Goetzl, German wildlife filmmaker; and Diana Garlytska, regional vice-chair for Western Europe of the IUCN Commission on Education and Communication.
+This jury regularly consists of esteemed person from the film industry and the environmental sector, such as Mariette Rissenbeek, former managing director of the Berlin International Film Festival; Christian Berger, director and Oscar-nominated cinematographer; Oliver Goetzl, German wildlife filmmaker; Diana Garlytska, regional vice-chair for Western Europe of the IUCN Commission on Education and Communication and Niobe Thompson, Emmy®-Award winning Canadian filmmaker and producer.

 The festival awards films in the following categories: